Tying the Muddler Minnow Trout Streamer

 Green or yellow appears to be the favoured colours for these Marabou Muddlers, though I have seen them with red, orange and black wings.
 Just recently I was shown some that were tied in Australia that incorporated brown Marabou feathers.
 These bronze/brown ones definitely look like a real cock-a-bully!

-Start by binding in a tail of mottled brown turkey feather.
+Start by binding in the tail of a mottled brown turkey feather.
 You can also use pheasant tail feathers.
 Then wrap the hook two-thirds of the way back towards the eye with flat gold tinsel.

 Then tie, to the top of the hook, a wing formed from a folded slip of turkey or pheasant tail feather.
 It doesn’t matter too much how neat a job you do of this.
 The important thing is to try and get the proportions right.